awslabs/aurora-dsql-python-connector/README.md

 #### Install psycopg or psycopg2 separately

-The Aurora DSQL Python Connector installer does not install the underlying libraries.
+The Aurora DSQL Connector for Python installer does not install the underlying libraries.
 They need to be installed separately, e.g.: